-Jeff is a Litigation partner at Kaye Scholer LLP with a focus on complex commercial disputes, securities litigation and bankruptcy-related matters.
-He serves as lead counsel in jury and bench trials in both state and federal courts incorporating the latest technological tools to analyze evidence and present it so that judges and juries quickly make sense of the most salient points in complex disputes.
+Jeff is a litigation partner resident in the New York office, who focuses on complex commercial disputes, securities litigation and bankruptcy-related matters.
+He serves as lead counsel in jury and bench trials in both state and federal courts incorporating the latest tools to analyze evidence and present it so that judges and juries quickly make sense of the most salient points in complex disputes.

 Jeff has extensive experience representing financial institutions and major corporations in cases involving US and international markets and matters arising from corporate acquisitions and restructurings.